manuka/structured-elements/README.md

 ### API Function Caching

 Also during setup, we curry each API function with the registry and cache that curried function on the API object.
-This allows us to build the registry only once, and prevents you from having to pass it around.
+This allows us to build the registry only once, and prevents us from having to pass it around.

 ### Validator Caching